-1) Identifying factors impacting emotional well-being in people with Bardet-Biedl Syndrome
+1) Identifying factors impacting the health and well-being of adolescents and adults with Bardet-Biedl Syndrome

 Project Overview: